 Look around before you get out of your car and again after.
 Check for suspicious activity.
 This can help you become less of a target for thugs/thieves.
 They don’t like people who are aware of their surroundings.
 If you are parked in an enclosed parking garage, take note of where the exits are in case you need to escape.

-Don’t ignore signs or barricades.
+Don’t ignore barricades.
 They are there for your safety.

 Once the doors open, proceed with caution.
 Maintain situational awareness.
 If you see ANY HINT of mob behavior beginning to occur, leave!
 Mobs have no conscience.
 You have to be responsible for your own safety.
 Don’t get drawn into a verbal or physical altercation.